notifhy/frontend/privacy.md

 This service is not targeted or aimed at children and does not knowingly collect data from children.
 If a parent or guardian believes that their child may be giving personal information, they are encouraged to reach out to Me.

 ### Changes to This Privacy Policy
-I may update our Privacy Policy from time to time.
+I may update the Privacy Policy from time to time.
 You are advised to review this page periodically for any changes.
+Reasonable measures will be taken to ensure users are aware of updates to the Privacy Policy.
+By using this Application, you agree to the current revision of the Privacy Policy.

 This policy is not in effect.